-The City of Monroe works to protect our local waterways and watershed from the impacts of stormwater pollution.
+The City of Monroe works to protect our local waterways and watersheds from the impacts of stormwater pollution.
 When it rains, pollutants such as sediment, fertilizer, oil, litter, and pet waste are carried by stormwater runoff into the nearest drainage system.
 The City maintains a Municipal Separate Storm Sewer System (MS4) that includes storm drains and other drainage structures such as ditches, pipes and outlets, which discharge directly into creeks, streams and lakes.
 Since the MS4 is not connected to a treatment system, it is critical to minimize the amount of pollutants that enter our waterways and into Lake Lee, Lake Monroe and Lake Twitty, our water supply lakes.

 The City of Monroe maintains the storm drainage system to address roadway and offsite drainage as well as water quality.
 The City seeks to improve drainage systems when there are existing unsafe conditions, recurring erosion, or property damage as determined by the Engineering Department.
 Assistance is provided to repair drainage systems outside the street right-of-ways on private property in accordance with the City's Storm Drainage Policy.